sgtcoder/docker-php/README.md

-# Docker Laravel Apache
+# Docker WordPress Apache
-Everything to get started with running Laravel on Apache with NodeJS
+Everything to get started with running WordPress on Apache with NodeJS and WP CLI